Plastic Surgery Recovery Tips

 You will be very tempted to stay in bed and rest.
 Try to do some walking or moving around.
 Every day you stay in bed you will become de-conditioned, lose muscle mass, and hinder healthy healing and recovery.

 So get some fresh air if you can.
-We don’t mean go to the gym on day 1, but try to do some walking around if you can tolerated it, it will greatly help your recovery and prevent complications associated with immobility.
+We don’t mean go to the gym on day 1, but try to do some walking around if you can tolerate it, it will greatly help your recovery and prevent complications associated with immobility.
 Make sure to speak with your physician on what is allowed and within acceptable limits and make sure to follow those instructions as best as possible.

 General Disclaimer: All information here is for educational purposes only and is not meant to cure, heal, diagnose nor treat.
 This information must not be used as a replacement for medical advice, nor can the writer take any responsibility for anyone using the information instead of consulting a healthcare professional.
 All serious disease needs a physician.